LeoFLT/osu-skins/README.md

-# Check the Releases tab the skins
+# Check the Releases tab for dem skins